csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q: What is your testing strategy?
 	We may use AVA test framework to write unit tests and run the test files with Github Actions for every pull request.
 	Apart from that, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.

 #### Q: A word on privacy
 	We always put the safety and privacy of our users first.
 All the user credentials would be encrypted before storage.
-All the user data will be kept confidential and will only be used for matching purposes.
+All the user data will be kept confidential and will only be used for matching and receiving news from Malecare.

 #### Q5: What are the user stories that make up the MVP?